quimicefa/yaws/README.md

 # YAWS: Yet Another Watering System
-I started growing carnivore plants indoor and the require daily watering .. so here we go!
+I started growing carnivorous plants indoor and they have some special requirements.
+Daily watering with disttilled or rain water (avoiding tap water!) .. so here we go!
 ## electronics
 * Arduino
 * Power supply: 12V DC